lucasshuan/b2c-ecommerce-api/README.md

 Seamless integration with Asaas for efficient and reliable payment processing.
 - **User Lifecycle Enhancements:**
 Password recovery, email verification, and more to enhance user experience.
+- **Multitenancy:**
+Designed for seamless scalability, the project supports multiple databases with varying structures.

 ## 🚀 Getting Started <a name = "getting_started"></a>